wkeenan21/WilliamKeenan.github.io/_teaching/DU.md

 location: "Denver, CO"
 ---

-As a master's student at DU I TA'ed many GIS and Remote Sensing courses.
+As a master's student at DU, I TA'ed several GIS and Remote Sensing courses.